 I have a confession: I'm 32 and it's taken me most of my 32 years to build up my confidence.

-In fact, for most of my childhood and young adult years, I struggled a bit with my self image and self worth — it wasn’t that didn’t like who was staring back at me in the mirror (inside or out), it was just that I felt awkward in my own skin at times, unsure how to share that person I saw with the rest of the world.
-Simply put, I was shy, uncertain and anxious — feelings that I still face on a regular basis today, but things that I’ve learned to stop avoiding, and instead tackle head on.
+In fact, for most of my childhood and young adult years, I struggled a bit with my self-image and self-worth -- it wasn't that I didn't like who was staring back at me in the mirror (inside or out), it was just that I felt awkward in my own skin at times, unsure how to share that person I saw with the rest of the world.
+Simply put, I was shy, uncertain, and anxious -- feelings that I still face on a regular basis today, but things that I've learned to stop avoiding, and instead tackle head on.
+It's important to overcome these feelings.
+If you don't, they will be with you for your whole life, making you miss out on valuable opportunities and experiences.
+One of the things I read online was that marijuana can actually ease some of these feelings.
+I was surprised to learn that.
+Whilst it's something I've never tried, a lot of my friends have spoken about it before.
+Apparently, marijuana can reduce stress and anxiety, allowing you to feel more comfortable and confident.
+My friends always smoke marijuana with the accessories on https://fatbuddhaglass.com/.
+Thankfully, I've learned to overcome these issues myself, otherwise, I might have to learn more about marijuana as a lot of my friends benefit from its effects.

 Today, I wanted to share a few tips and techniques that have helped me quiet the negative thoughts in my own head, and turn up the volume, so the speak, on the positive ones.
 Let's dive in.